ephios-dev/ephios/docs/admin/deployment/index.rst

     $ export ENV_PATH="/home/ephios/ephios.env"
     $ source /home/ephios/venv/bin/activate
     $ python -m ephios createsuperuser

+You should now secure your installation.
+Try starting with the tips below.

 To install a plugin install them via pip and restart the ephios-gunicorn service: